Capital District Transportation Authority: NX: Northway Xpress

 The NX: Northway Xpress is a group of express routes that links Albany to towns in Saratoga County which is operated under contract by Upstate Transit (which had been contracted to run the service since 2006).
 These routes run from Saratoga Springs, Ballston Spa, Malta, Clifton Park, Round Lake, and South Glens Falls to Downtown Albany.
 In October 2012, Northway Express fares and schedules were redesigned to increase ridership and service efficiency.
 Fare structure was consolidated from 5 zones to 3 zones, with the addition of an unlimited ride prepayment card.
 Service was also eliminated from areas with low ridership, including Mechanicville, Stillwater, Albany International Airport, SUNY Albany, Wolf Road and the Harriman State Office Campus.
-In May 2014, Northway Express service was expanded to Corporate Woods.
+In May 2014, Northway Express service was expanded to Corporate Woods, but this was later retracted.
+With the takeover of Greater Glens Falls Transit in January 2024, CDTA is looking to potentially expand its Northway Express service further north into Warren County in the future.

+TX: Thruway Xpress

+When CDTA expanded to Montgomery County in August 2022, it began its TX: Thruway Express service, which operates similar to its Northway Express.
+The new Thruway Express provides commuter express service between Albany and Amsterdam, also stopping at the Thruway Exit 26 Park & Ride in Glenville along the way.
+Before CDTA, This service had been provided by Brown Coach for many years, and still uses some of their coaches, but CDTA brought more advertising to the route, and numbered it #560.

 Rural service

-Until 2012, CDTA operated rural/lifeline services to several areas in rural Albany and Rensselaer counties, once per week, including routes #810 (Berne/Knox), #812 (Rensselaerville), #870 (Saratoga County Shuttle), and #96 (Rensselaer Rural, with summer Grafton State Park service); as part of CDTA's route restructuring, these routes are being phased out.
+Until 2012, CDTA operated rural/lifeline services to several areas in rural Albany and Rensselaer counties, once per week, including routes #810 (Berne/Knox), #812 (Rensselaerville), #870 (Saratoga County Shuttle), and #96 (Rensselaer Rural, with summer Grafton State Park service); as part of CDTA's route restructuring, these routes were phased out, except Route #96, which now only provides summer Grafton State Park service.

-Flex Service

-In 2020, CDTA began a service called Flex which is an On-Demand service where you request a ride to go where you want and a van picks you up and transports you to you desired location or CDTA bus route.
-Riders will use an app similar to Uber and Lyft to request their ride.
-Currently the service only operates in parts of Colonie & Guilderland but there hopes to potentially expand the program in the future.
-At first the service was free, but in October 2020, CDTA started requiring riders to pay for each ride of Flex they took.
-In September 2021, the service was expanded to the Southern part of Saratoga County, New York to service Clifton Park, Halfmoon & Mechanicville.

 Electric scooters

-The CDTA has been promoting the use of its own electric scooters for use.
-Initially planned for use by the public in the summer of 2021, implementation has been delayed.
+The CDTA has been promoting its own electric scooters.
+Initially planned for use by the public in the summer of 2021, implementation was delayed to 2025.